subsquid/docs/docs/squid-cli/deploy.md

 `sqd deploy`
 ============

 Deploy a new or update the existing squid version.
+The squid name and the version is taken from the provided deployment manifest.

 * [`sqd deploy SOURCE`](#sqd-deploy-source)